TahaNaqv/Aeroscraper-Solana/DEVNET_COLLATERAL_SETUP.md

 ## Fixing Corrupted Sorted Troves State

-If you encounter `AccountDiscriminatorMismatch` errors, your devnet sorted troves state is corrupted.
-Here's how to fix it:
+**⚠️ OBSOLETE (2025-01-24):** This section is no longer applicable with the new off-chain sorting architecture.

+The protocol now uses **off-chain sorting** with on-chain validation only.
+There are no longer any `SortedTrovesState` or `Node` accounts to manage or reset.
+All trove ordering is handled client-side by fetching troves via RPC, sorting by ICR, and passing only neighbor hints for validation.

+If you need to clean up old accounts from before the architecture migration, you can manually close them using `solana program close-account` command.

+---

-### Step 1: Redeploy Program with Reset Instruction
+### ~~Step 1: Redeploy Program with Reset Instruction~~ (OBSOLETE)

-The program now includes a `reset_sorted_troves` admin instruction.
-Build and deploy it:
+~~The program now includes a `reset_sorted_troves` admin instruction.
+Build and deploy it:~~

 ```bash
 # Build the program